Learn about the 50% scholarship opportunities thanks to Gridespertise below in this site here.

 Course starting date:

-- Courses taught in Madrid (September to December) will be held since Monday to Friday in the afternoon between the hours of 3:00 p.m. to 9:00 p.m.
+- Courses taught in Madrid (September to December) will be held from Monday to Friday in the afternoon between the hours of 3:00 p.m. to 9:00 p.m.

-- Courses taught in Glasgow (January to May) will be held since Monday to Friday between the hours of 9:00 a.m. to 5:00 p.m.
+- Courses taught in Glasgow (January to May) will be held from Monday to Friday between the hours of 9:00 a.m. to 5:00 p.m.

 General Academic Calendar of the University